jeremyButtler/who2023-TB-catalog-as-tsv/README.md

 The code is split up into two folders, the generalLib folder and the whoToTbAmr\_src folder.
 This organization is from this program being part of a larger project that I am working on.
-The generalLib folder has some uneeded files.
+The generalLib folder has some unneeded files.
+Feel free to use one if your interested in it.

-There are some files that are not used in generalLib.
-This is because this is part of an larger project and I am to lazy to remove the extra files.
-Feel free to use them if you are intrested in one.

 # Bugs/errors in output: